DevOlagboye/DevOlagboye/README.md

 ⚡ Fun fact: I am a lover of Action Games as well as Football Games.

-I Love Minimalist Designs, as well as simple and seamless Interfaces and Experiences.
+I Love Minimalist Designs, and seamless Interfaces and Experiences.
 <!--
 **Akingbola1234/Akingbola1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.